-The Lassen College academic senate is composed of six faculty members elected by the Lassen College faculty.
-The faculty members are elected for two-year terms to represent either the Physical Education/Vocational faculty or the Liberal Arts/Sciences faculty with three to four seats up for election annually in early May.
+The Lassen Community College academic senate is composed of six faculty members elected by the Lassen Community College faculty.
+The faculty members are elected for two-year terms to represent either the Physical Education/Career Technical faculty or the Liberal Arts/Sciences faculty with three to four seats up for election annually in early May.
 There is always equal representation from each faculty division.
 All elected senators are full-time tenured faculty.
 Senate officers are elected from within Senate every May once new senators are seated.
 Officers include the positions of president, vice-president, and secretary.
 There are no term limit restrictions fo senators or for senate officers.
-The academic senate has been a valued part of the governance process and recognizes the importance of faculty participation and representation.
+The Academic Senate has been a valued part of the governance process and recognizes the importance of faculty participation and representation.
 Prospective senators must be willing to volunteer, invest time and energy, engage faculty colleagues in often challenging conversations, and commit to promoting the best interests of students, faculty and the institution as a whole.

-All recommendations concerning academic programs and services are developed and forwarded through established processes originating with faculty and involving the Curriculum/Academic Standards Committee, the academic senate and, when appropriate, the Governing Board.
+All recommendations concerning academic programs and services are developed and forwarded through established processes originating with faculty and involving the Curriculum/Academic Standards Committee, the Academic Senate and, when appropriate, the Governing Board.

 Academic Senate Goals: